-Mainland Chinese have been moving to Hong Kong since 1997, so now about 20 percent or 1.5 million of Hong Kong's residents are Mainland Chinese, and they are making the region's culture more like that of the Mainland.
+People from Chinese mainland have been moving to Hong Kong since 1997, so now about 20 percent or 1.5 million of Hong Kong's residents are from Chinese mainland, and they are making the region's culture more like that of the Mainland.

 Their presence as well as the presence of hundreds of thousands of Chinese tourists on any given day is influencing the local culture, and cultural conflict is increasing.
 The locals generally resent their presence and fear for the future of their traditions and lifestyles.

-Such large numbers of Mainlanders are coming because they have more wealth and time for travel and tourism, and transportation to the region is becoming increasingly convenient and economical with the opening in 2018 of a mega-sized bridge over the sea to Macau and Zhuhai and a new bullet train that connects locations far away in China directly to Kowloon.
+Such large numbers of people are coming from Chinese mainland because they have more wealth and time for travel and tourism, and transportation to the region is becoming increasingly convenient and economical with the opening in 2018 of a mega-sized bridge over the sea to Macau and Zhuhai and a new bullet train that connects locations far away in China directly to Kowloon.
 Other large transportation facilities such as bridges and highways have been built in the past 12 years.

 In 2018, Hong Kong attracted a record number of 51 million mainland visitors.
 They were 4/5 of the record 65 million visitors in that year.
 This is by far the highest number of visitors in the world.

 However the frequent protests and occasional large demonstrations have helped to promote the Hong Kongers' sense of being different and their appreciation for their own Hong Kong local culture.
-Laws have been passed limiting the Mainlander presence in Hong Kong, but the number of tourists actually keep increasing anyway because Chinese are so eager to go there to shop, sightsee, and for recreation.
+Laws have been passed limiting the presence of people from Chinese mainland in Hong Kong, but the number of tourists actually keep increasing anyway because Chinese are so eager to go there to shop, sightsee, and for recreation.